meqif/rust-utp/README.md

 ## Overview

-The Micro Transport Protocol is a reliable protocol with ordered delivery built over UDP.
+The Micro Transport Protocol is a reliable transport protocol built over UDP.
 Its congestion control algorithm is [LEDBAT](http://tools.ietf.org/html/rfc6817), which tries to use as much unused bandwidth as it can but readily yields to competing flows, making it useful for bulk transfers without introducing congestion in the network.